Just silly and cute.

-Each week Cee of Cee’s Photography challenges bloggers with a fun prompt.
-This week we’re to share photos that capture one thing or the number 1.
-What delightful photos will you share?
+Each week Cee challenges bloggers to share black and white photos based on a theme.
+This week we’re challenged to share candid photos.
+What will you share?

 Odd poses?
 Let’s see what I can dig up with that.